 Our veterinarians in Zeeland use diagnostic tests and tools in our in-house vet lab to accurately diagnose your pet's medical conditions and develop treatment plans geared to your pet's needs.

-Electromagnetic radiation and other technologies are used in diagnostic imaging to help us produce highly detailed images of your pet's internal structures.
+X-Rays and other technologies are used in diagnostic imaging to help us produce highly detailed images of your pet's internal structures.

 At Zeeland Veterinary Service, we leverage advanced tools to help accurately diagnose your pet's medical issues.
 We offer a selection of services, from digital radiology and ECG/EKG to dental radiology.

 With our diagnostic imaging capabilities, we can efficiently produce accurate diagnostic data about your pet's condition and provide immediate treatment options.